 CS2107 Introduction to Information Security

-Should you proceed when you receive an “untrusted certificate” alert?
+How are websites hacked?
 Are there unbreakable codes?
 How are human vulnerabilities exploited in social engineering attacks?
-Learn the basics of IT security.
+Decipher and master the intricacies of IT security.

 CS3235 Computer Security